Filmed Oct 20, 1926, to Nov 3, 1926

 Ollie: “Just a minute!
 What happened to the other fellow?”

-Stan: “When the husband found out he was jealous, he was so pleased that the fella had made him jealous, he gave the fella a lot of money, because he’d made him jealous and they all lived happily ever after”.
+Stan: “When the husband found out he was jealous, he was so pleased that the fella had made him jealous, he gave the fella a lot of money because he’d made him jealous and they all lived happily ever after”.

-While the clean-shaven butler’s character doesn’t bear much resemblance, either appearance or personality, to the Ollie that we know and love, Stan is actually getting visibly closer to perfecting his recognisable mannerisms.
-Here we see that glorious wide smile and his naive embarrassment at being told to ‘make love’ to the artists wife.
+While the clean-shaven butler’s character doesn’t bear much resemblance, either appearance-wise or personality, to the Ollie that we know and love, Stan is actually getting visibly closer to perfecting his recognisable mannerisms.
+Here we see that glorious wide smile and his naive embarrassment at being told to ‘make love’ to the artist’s wife.
 He still displays that frenetic, volatile energy, carried through from his solo career, but little by little, the ‘Stanley’ character is emerging.

-Although Priscilla Dean is the film’s headliner, it is, for all intents and purposes a Stan Laurel comedy, with everyone else playing supporting roles.
-A particularly memorable scene, possibly the best scene in the entire film, sees Stan performing the tale of Samson & Delilah in front of his hosts, in true pantomime fashion, harking back to his music hall/vaudeville training and roots.
+Priscilla Dean was clearly and firmly promoted as the star of this picture, with her name and likeness adorning all the Roach studio marketing materials.
+Yet, even so, the film feels, for all intents and purposes, very much a ‘Stan Laurel Comedy’, with everyone else playing the supporting roles.
+A particularly memorable scene, possibly the best scene in the entire film, sees Stan wonderfully performing the tale of Samson & Delilah in front of his hosts, in true pantomime fashion, harking back to his music hall/vaudeville training and roots.

 The presence of the stars together with the good word of the supporting players, plus amusing situations and gags should make this a good attraction for any type of audience.
 Miss Dean is cast as a wife who is losing her husband’s love.
 She hires another man to make love to her and between this and the fact that he mistakes another friend for the real husband, he manages to ball everything up for the merriment of the spectator.
-In the main it is farce comedy although Stan Laurel in the role of the paid lover introduces considerable slapstick“.
+In the main, it is farce comedy although Stan Laurel in the role of the paid lover introduces considerable slapstick“.